jwodder/doapi/FUTURE.md

 - Add a `-V`/`--version` option

+- Give the `show` commands an `--ignore` option for skipping objects that don't exist?

 ### Internals

 - When not all objects of a type have been cached, labels that are valid IDs